MishraSubash/MishraSubash.github.io/_posts/2022-12-27-Pivoting-Table-In-DAX-With-Conditions.md

 #subtitle:
 ---

-Assuming we have a data of bank balances by bank and account type, our goal is to aggregate the balance by BankGroup for each AccountType based on a specific criterion.
+Assuming We have bank balance data by bank and account type.
+Our goal is to aggregate the balance by BankGroup for each AccountType based on a specific criterion.
 The criterion involves summarizing the raw data by bank group and account type, and then adding up only the positive balances for each bank group.

 <img src="/img/Pivot_RawBankBalance.jpg" width="550px" style="border: 1px solid #ee6e73;"/>

-In order to do that, first we need to pivot data by bankgroup and accountype.
-Then we only sum positive balance which means replace negative balance by 0 then sum it up.
+To achieve this, we first need to pivot the data by BankGroup and AccountType.
+Then, we only sum positive balances which means replacing negative balances by 0 or write a conditional statement to sume up only positive values.
 The data would look like this:

 <img src="/img/Pivot_FirstPivot.jpg" width="1200px" style="border: 1px solid #ee6e73;"/>